-Skip all of the prep time you would normally have with a wood fired pizza oven and reach desired temperatures in as little as 20 minutes and cooking times up to 5 minutes.
+Skip all of the prep time you would normally have with a wood-fired oven and reach desired temperatures in as little as 20 minutes and cooking times up to 5 minutes.
 Now that's what we call FAST!
-Quicker and easier prep time means more time with friends and family in your outdoor oasis.Â
+Quicker and easier prep time means more time with friends and family in your outdoor oasis.

 Cook more than just pizza in a gas pizza oven.
-Cook up a variety of meats, breads, seafoods, desserts and much more!
-For ideas check out our latest recipes onthe Pro Pizza Ovens blog.Â
+Cook up various meats, breads, seafood, desserts, and much more!
+For ideas check out our latest recipes on the Pro Pizza Ovens blog.

 Skip the stress of tending to a fire and constantly checking the temperature with a gas pizza oven.
 Convenience is key when it comes to cooking in these ovens!

 A gas pizza oven can be the centerpiece of your outdoor kitchen.
 Be the envy of your neighbors with the authentic Italian look and a taste that can’t be made in a traditional indoor oven.
-No more ordering in pizzas for your next gathering.
+No more ordering pizzas for your next gathering.
 Want to replicate your favorite restaurant's pies?
 These outdoor ovens have you covered!

-Choosing the best gas pizza oven isn’t a one size fits all approach!
+Choosing the best gas pizza oven isn’t a one-size-fits-all approach!
 Make sure to ask yourself these questions before purchasing a pizza oven for your home:

 Where do you plan to put your gas pizza oven?

 An outdoor pizza oven can be a main attraction when entertaining in your outdoor oasis.
-An important part of the decision making process is where you plan to place it.
+An important part of the decision-making process is where you plan to place it.

-When planning the perfect spot for your new gas pizza oven, make sure there’s a spot for the oven’s chimney to vent out and a gas line near-by.
+When planning the perfect spot for your new gas pizza oven, make sure there’s a spot for the oven’s chimney to vent out and a gas line nearby.
 This is especially important if you are planning to put it under a roof or pergola.

-Weight will also come into the decision making process as these ovens tend to be heavy!
+Weight will also come into the decision-making process as these ovens tend to be heavy!
 You’ll want to make sure you have access or can rent a forklift to bring the oven into your space.
 Not a possibility?
-A DIY Kit or a lighter weight oven will be a must in these situations.
+A DIY Kit or a lighter-weight oven will be a must in these situations.
 Planning ahead before you buy is crucial!

 How will you use your oven?